 US stocks ring in 2017 with gains as energy companies rise

-U.S. stock indexes are jumping on the first trading day of 2017.
+U.S. stock indexes are jumping at the start of the first trading day of 2017.
 Energy companies are climbing with the price of oil, while banks are advancing thanks to a bump in interest rates.

 Comments